AdamCorbinFAUPhD/CEN5035-Software-Engineering-Course-Project/proposal/proposal.md

 |---|---|
 |X |Includes|
 |O |Excludes |
+TODO - Consider beefing this up a little.
+In the first example given in class they have 2 sections:
+Competitive relationship and Competitive advantages

 An advantage that our Smart Security System is that the system will be able to connect up with the owner’s digital schedule.
 There is only one other system that has that capability, FrontPoint.
 The advantage our system has over FrontPoint, along with the other systems, is the ability to receive these alerts quick enough in order to determine whether the alert was real or not.
 Our system will be able to notify authorities quickly enough after confirmation.

 # Data Definition
+TODO - Consider going back and seeing we need to add anymore definitions.
+Also probably need to go into a little more detail
 - Enable/arm - Turning the system on to monitor for intruders
 - Active - Currently monitoring for intruders
 - Disable - The system inactive and not monitoring for motion